Third Year Links

 This section pertains only to third-year MEng and JMC (MEng/MSc) students.

 - Industrial placements are taken up through the summer after the third year (around 6 months for MEng students, from April - September and 4 months for JMC students, from June - September).

 - It is better to start looking early and ensure that you have the placement sorted out as soon as possible.

 - An element of the assessment of the Industrial Placement is the final presentation, which takes place in Week 1 of the Autumn Term of the new Academic Year.
-For the current academic year, the presentations will take place on 3rd/4th (week 1) October 2019.
+For the current academic year, the presentations will take place on Thursday and Friday of week 1 in October.

 Wishing you all the very best for the year ahead :-).